sourcegraph/about/projects/acls.md

 * `AuthnProvider.CurrentIdentity` returns the username of the current user, which is the same as the SAML username.
 * `IdentityToAuthzIDMapper.AuthzID` is the identity function.
-* `AuthzProvider.ListRepositories` calls the following endpoints to get the list of accessible
+* `AuthzProvider.RepoPerms` calls the following endpoints to get the list of accessible
   repositories:
   * [List user repositories](https://developer.github.com/v3/repos/#list-user-repositories)
   * [List organization repositories](https://developer.github.com/v3/repos/#list-organization-repositories)